amalgam8/amalgam8/demo-script.md

   (Left as an exercise for the reader - change the gremlin recipe to use a 2.8 second delay and then run it against the v3 version of reviews.)

-  However, we already have this fix running in v3 of the reviews service, so we can next demonstrate active deploy.
+  However, we already have this fix running in v3 of the reviews service, so we can next demonstrate deployment of a new version.

-### Stop traffic to v2 and then do active deploy of v3 to all users
+### Stop traffic to v2 and then move to v3 for all users

-  We will now rollout the new v3 version of the reviews service to all users who were previously on v2.
+  We will now switch to the new v3 version of the reviews service for all users who were previously on v1 or v2.

 13. Stop v2 traffic by running the following commands: